aashish4533/BloomBook/frontend/src/USERS_PORTAL_FEATURES.md

-# BookOra Users Portal - Complete Feature List
+# BookBloom Users Portal - Complete Feature List

 ## Overview
-The Users Portal is a comprehensive, personalized dashboard for regular BookOra users to manage their accounts, view transaction history, and interact with the platform.
+The Users Portal is a comprehensive, personalized dashboard for regular BookBloom users to manage their accounts, view transaction history, and interact with the platform.

 ---